SSO single-sign-on Ext for mediawiki

 content: Merge old user accounts with the according new one (changes the user-id)¶

-#5 Updated by Daniel Brüßler about 8 years ago
+#5 Updated by Daniel Brüßler over 8 years ago

 - Due date deleted (